serp-spider/documentation/docs/cookies.md

 ---

-SERPS offers a convenient tools that emulate a cookie jar and allow to persist cookies across many requests.
+SERPS offers convenient tools that emulate a cookiejar and allow to persist cookies across many requests.

 The following examples introduce the work with cookies